THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 Group | Investigator(s) | Note
 -----: | :--------------------: | :-------------------------------------------------
 G111 | Dario Cabal | revision expected by Thursday 2023-10-05 at 9 AM
-G361 | Krishna Mridha | revision expected by Thursday 2023-10-05 at 9 AM

 ## Proposals Not Yet Reviewed / Not Yet Submitted to Canvas